SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-11-fda-nixes-mrna-flu-vax.md

   disinformation.

-  It's so _hard_ to get people to let go of ivermectin because they don't want to lose their entire tribal identity as Trumps or Republicans.
+  It's so _hard_ to get people to let go of ivermectin because they don't want to lose their entire tribal identity as Trumpers or Republicans.
 It's difficult to admit you've been conned!

 But&hellip; now apparently the knuckleheads want to test ivermectin in cancer.
 The linked